1. Is it common to worry about children’s friends and friendships?

 If your child has a lot of trouble making and keeping friends or gets very upset or angry about socialising, you need more information about what’s going on.

-But you might also want to talk to a professional.
+You might also want to talk to a professional.
 Ask your child’s teacher whether there’s a school counsellor who could help.
 Your GP can refer you to professionals in your area who can help you and your child.

 10. My child has additional needs.
 How can I help with friendships at school?

 Playing and having friends involves many different skills – taking turns, sharing, listening and being sensitive to other children’s feelings.
 You can help your child by practising these skills together at home.
-Playdates can also be a good way for your child to practise these skills with some help from you.
+Playdates can also be a good way for your child to practise these skills with help from you.

 Talk with your child’s school if you think that your child’s physical challenges or learning difficulties are making it hard for your child to make friends.